Warnakala/blender-studio-tools/README.md

 ![](./docs/videos/file_navigation.mp4)

-You can easily change your screen layout. **T** toggles the Timeline, **B** toggles the Filebrowser, **CTRL+T** toggles the Filebrowser area and with **F** you can fullscreen the media area.
+You can easily change your screen layout. **T** toggles the Timeline, **B** toggles the Filebrowser, **CTRL+B** toggles the Filebrowser area and with **F** you can fullscreen the media area.
 Note that the media-viewer remembers the last selected folders or file and also saves the last path when you close the application.

 ![](./docs/videos/toggle_areas.mp4)